nasser/malaf/README.md

 node malaf.js README.md
 ```

 Will generate `README.md.pdf`.
-If a `style.css` is in the same directory it, will be used to style the page.
-It will also watch the file and update the PDF when it changes.
+You can pass the path to a CSS file following the markdown file and it will be used to style the page, otherwise  It will also watch the file and update the PDF when it changes.

 ## License

-Copyright © Ramsey Nasser 2015.
+Copyright © Ramsey Nasser 2015-2016.
 Provided under the [MIT License](http://opensource.org/licenses/MIT)